 The Foundations of 1850: A Purpose Built in Stone

 Authorities recognized the early need for a reliable landing point in this challenging area.
-The approval for a breakwater at Carsaig in Mull came as early as 1847.
+Approval for a breakwater at Carsaig in Mull came as early as 1847.
 Just three years later, workers completed the full pier structure in 1850.

 Carsaig Bay’s rugged nature makes it generally unsafe for watercraft.
 Only a small area sheltered by the island of Gamhnach Mhòr offers protection.
 The pier thus became an essential intervention.
 It transformed a naturally hostile environment into a functional port.